 Completion of a September course abroad will earn students 1 point toward Global Honors, the College’s recognition of exceptional global engagement.
 Visit the Chicago Language Center’s website for information on how to apply for Global Honors.

 Study abroad students pay regular Summer Quarter tuition at the one-course rate, a program fee, and a nonrefundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for Summer 2024 are listed below:
+The tuition and program fee are paid in conformity with the home campus payment schedule, and a deposit toward the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Paris program during the 2024-2025 year are listed below:

 Study abroad administrative fee: $675